We are currently accepting applications for enrollment.

 The DRC works hard to ensure our program and tutors are the right fit for you.
 Please contact us to learn how to apply to our program.

 Students commit to a one-hour session twice a week.
 Sessions are typically held after school on weekdays.
 Individuals in the program generally participate for two years.

 Students receive individually tailored lessons that build upon each quantifiable step forward.
 Lessons are multisensory and designed to reinforce already achieved skills while developing new ones.
 Please contact us for a more detailed discussion of our approach.

-All our Tutors have completed extensive training program in the Orton-Gillingham® method that is recognized by the International Multisensory Language Education Council and the International Dyslexia Association.
+All of our Tutors are passionate about helping people with dyslexia and other learning differences.
+They have each completed an extensive training program in the Orton-Gillingham® method that is recognized by the International Multisensory Language Education Council and the International Dyslexia Association.